Connecting a WordPress.com Domain to your Strikingly Site

 3. On the left panel, scroll down and click "Domains".

-4. Click the domain that you'd like to connect to your Strikingly site.
+4. Click the 3 dots next to the domain that you'd like to connect and select "View Settings".

 mceclip5.png